-Submarine Slides: The map shows submarine slides, on the seabed.
+Submarine slides: The map shows submarine slides, on the seabed.
 The most important land forms are slide scars, slide escarpments and slide deposits/submarine fans.

-Anchoring condition: This map displays boat anchoring conditions, based on depth and seabed type.
+Anchoring conditions: This map displays boat anchoring conditions, based on depth and seabed type.
 In addition to identifying areas where it is possible to anchor, the map shows areas where bolts can fastened (to bedrock at depths of ca. 30 m).

 Diggability: The map indicates how easy it is to excavate an area based on the data collected on various seabed types.
 It serves also to provide information on the expected stability of excavated areas.

 Accumulation basins: This is a map shows basins that are characterized by fine grained sediments.
 Such areas could be oxygen-depleted and reveal decay processes.